Contingencyplana/picture_books_ai_1/_templates/picture_book_template/README.md

 # {{BOOK_TITLE}}

-One-line hook goes here.
+A very different fairytale in 32 tiny steps.

-Synopsis: Write 2–3 sentences describing the book’s premise, main character, and journey.
-Use this as a placeholder for your own story idea.
+Synopsis: (Write 2–3 sentences about the book’s premise, main character, and journey.
+Replace this placeholder with your own story idea.)

 ---

-**How to use this template:**
+**Using this template:**
-Copy this entire folder, rename it for your new book, and fill in the placeholders above.
-Each pageNN.md is a micro-task for narrative, code, and illustration.
+See COPYING_INSTRUCTIONS.md for how to copy, rename, and fill in this template for your new book.